contractify/label-and-assign/README.md

 ## In Detail

+### Order of the actions

 The action always runs the steps in the following order:

 1. Detect which files are changed
 2. Assign the labels based on the changed files
 3. Assign the reviewers based on the labels
 4. Assign the owner if not present yet

+### Detection of the changed files

+You might notice that there is no `checkout` step in the workflow.
+This is done on purpose as the list of changed files is extracted from the pull request details using the GitHub API.
+This is much faster than having to do a full checkout of your repository.

 ## About Contractify